sebcarss/sebcarss.github.io.repo/src/posts/recipe/bread/white-bread-loaf.md

 Finally, no post would be complete without a recipe from Mr Jamie Oliver, so here is his [Basic Bread Recipe](https://www.jamieoliver.com/recipes/bread-recipes/basic-bread-recipe/).

 Write up that Jamie uses sugar in his - isn't he supposed to be on a sugar tax mission now?

 ---
+__This next section is for the experimentation still to be done__

+# Experimentation

+## Proving Time

+Create a bread that is proved for 1 hour and compare it to a bread that is proved for 4 hours.
+Keep the temperature consistent.

+## Proving Temperature

+Create a bread that is proved at 27ºC (the supposed optimum temperature) until it is doubled in size and compare it to a bread that is proved at 5ºC in a fridge until it is doubled in size.

+## Amount of Times the Dough is Proved

+Create a bread that is proved just once, one that is proved twice and another that is proved 3 times.

+## Using Different Fats

+Create a bread using olive oil, a bread using unsalted butter and a bread using duck fat.

+## Using Water at Different Temperatures

+This has already been done with Delia's recipe compared to Paul's so just write up the results.

+## Salt or No Salt?

+Create a bread using salt and compare to one without salt.

+---
 __Everything below this needs reviewing__